Joint Tenancy and Tenants in Common: Everything you need to know

 If your partnership ends and you wish to protect your share of your property, our Property Conveyancing Solicitors would strongly advise that you change the tenancy from joint tenants to tenants in common.
 You can do this by severing the joint tenancy, using a Notice of Severance.

-What if my partner or spouse loses mental capacity?
+What happens to the property if my partner or spouse loses mental capacity?

 Whether a property is owned as joint tenants or tenants in common, all legal owners will be required to jointly make any decisions about the property.
 For example, if two people own a property, both will be required to sell, transfer or re-mortgage the property together.